MicrosoftDocs/defender-docs/exposure-management/classify-critical-assets.md

 [!INCLUDE [prerelease](../includes//prerelease.md)]

+## Prerequisites

+Critical asset protection management is only available to members with one of the following roles: Global administrator, Security administrator, Security Operator, Global Reader, and Security Reader.

+## Review critical assets

 To access critical asset management:

 1. Select **Settings > Microsoft XDR > Rules > Critical asset management**  in the Security Exposure Management section in the [Microsoft Defender portal](https://security.microsoft.com) or from the **Classify critical asset** action card in **Assets > Devices**, and the **Critical asset protection** initiative in **Exposure insights -> Initiatives**.